ONLYUSEmeFEET/chimera-tgbdual-beetlengp-libretro/README.md

 *If possible, a stretch goal for Chimera would be to add single-screen spectator support.
 *Another stretch goal would be LAN support.

-# And and all ideas are welcome.
+ANY and all ideas are welcome.
 AS ARE CONTRIBUTORS!

 # TGB Dual is an open source (GPLv2) GB/GBC emulator with game link cable support.